Rochester Institute of Technology

-The Rochester Institute of Technology (RIT) is a private research university in Henrietta, New York, a suburb of Rochester.
+The Rochester Institute of Technology (RIT) is a private research university in Henrietta, New York, United States, a suburb of Rochester.
 It was founded in 1829.
 It is one of only two institutes of technology in New York state, the other being the New York Institute of Technology.

-RIT enrolls about 19,000 students, of whom 16,000 are undergraduate and 3,000 are graduate students.
+RIT enrolls about 21,000 students, of whom 18,000 are undergraduate and 3,000 are graduate students.
 These students come from all 50 states in the United States and more than 100 countries.
 The university has more than 4,000 faculty and staff.
-It also has branches abroad in Croatia, Kosovo, Albania, and United Arab Emirates.
+It also has campuses abroad in Croatia, Kosovo, and the United Arab Emirates.
 The university is classified among "R2: Doctoral Universities – High research activity".
+It operates the publisher RIT Press, a university press.

 History

 The university began as a result of an 1891 merger between Rochester Athenæum, a struggling literary society founded in 1829 by Colonel Nathaniel Rochester and associates, and The Mechanics Institute, a Rochester school of practical technical training for local residents founded in 1885 by a consortium of local businessmen including Captain Henry Lomb, co-founder of Bausch & Lomb.
 The name of the merged institution at the time was called Rochester Athenæum and Mechanics Institute (RAMI).
 The Mechanics Institute was considered as the surviving school and took over The Rochester Athenæum's 1829 founding charter.
 From the time of the merger until 1944, many of its students, administration and faculty staff alike, not only celebrated the former Mechanics Institute's 1885 founding charter, but its former name as well.
 In 1944, the school changed its name to Rochester Institute of Technology, re-established The Athenæum's 1829 founding charter and became a full-fledged research university.